 Here are the latest COVID-19 numbers confirmed Thursday in Washington state

-The Washington state Department of Health reported 717 new COVID-19 cases and 10 deaths on Thursday.
+The Washington state Department of Health reported 438 new COVID-19 cases and nine deaths Thursday.

-Statewide totals from the illness caused by the coronavirus are 442,815 and 5,803 deaths.
-Those numbers are up from 442,098 and 5,793 deaths as of Thursday.
-The case total includes 35,412 infections listed as probable.
+Statewide totals from the illness caused by the coronavirus are 446,124 and 5,810 deaths.
+Those numbers are up from 445,686 cases and 5,801 deaths as of Wednesday.
+The case total includes 35,929 infections listed as probable.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.